 Are you considering a change of career?
-With unemployment levels still high, many people are expanding their education or tapping into their additional skills in the hopes that pursuing a career change will open up more opportunities.
+Many people are expanding their education or tapping into their additional skills in the hopes that pursuing a career change will open up more opportunities.

 I approached the process of becoming a teacher as I do every endeavor I embark upon: 100% dedication and commitment to the task at hand.
 My natural enthusiasm supports my ability to teach, inspire, and motivate others and I would welcome the opportunity to apply my skills and expertise at Anytown High School.